reflectoring/reflectoring.github.io/content/blog/2022/2022-01-18-getting-started-with-spring-boot.md

 Methods inside the service layers contain all business logic.
 The service methods contact the repository layer to access the database.

-We store the data about the books and the users in the database.
-For this article, we chose the in-memory H2 database.
+We store data about books and users in the database.
+For this article, we chose an in-memory H2 database.

 ## Setting up the Project
 Spring provides the Spring Initializr project which creates an application skeleton for us to jumpstart our development and let us dive into the code and write business logic.